jhandfield/photo-frame-appliance/README.md

 ## Features

+* Firmware boot splash for Raspberry Pi (displays immediately on power-on)
 * Fullscreen slideshow using the framebuffer (`fbi`)
 * Automatic restart on new images (debounced to avoid disruptions on bulk uploads)
 * Automatic HEIC to JPEG conversion (runs independently without debouncing)